nikospara/angular-require-lazy/README.md

 ### Option 2: Using Grunt (PREFERRED)

+This option depends on require-lazy-grunt, which is not yet published.
+You will have to clone it and link it with npm:

+	(cd to the directory of require-lazy-grunt)
+	npm link
+	(cd to the directory of angular-require-lazy)
+	npm link require-lazy-grunt

 1. Make sure `grunt-cli` is installed and the `grunt` command is in PATH.
 2. `grunt` to compile everything
 3. (make sure server is running &rarr; `node app.js`)